-- 3.9.
-Members clubs and miners' welfare institutes may apply for a Club Gaming Permit or a Club Machine Permit, while commercial clubs may apply for a Club Machine Permit only.
-A Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D) only. - 3.10.
-The Commission's guidance states: "Members' clubs must have at least 25 members and be established and conducted 'wholly or mainly' for purposes other than gaming, unless the gaming is permitted by separate regulations.
-The Secretary of State has made such regulations and these cover bridge and whist clubs10.
+- 21.1.
+Members' clubs and miners' welfare institutes may apply for a club gaming permit or a club machine permit.
+A club machine permit will enable the club to provide gaming machines (3 machines of categories B, C or D) for use by its members.
+A club gaming permit bestows the same machine entitlement, and also allows the club to provide equal chance gaming and games of chance as set-out in regulations. - 21.2.
+To qualify, members' clubs must have at least 25 members and be established and conducted 'wholly or mainly' for purposes other than gaming (excluding types of gaming specified in regulations i.e. bridge and whist clubs20).
 A members' club must be permanent in nature and established and conducted for the benefit of its members and not as a commercial enterprise.
-Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations."11 - 3.11.
-The Commission's guidance also notes that licensing authorities may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Commission or the police.12 - 3.12.
+Examples may include sporting clubs, working men's clubs, branches of Royal British Legion and clubs with political affiliations. - 21.3.
+Commercial clubs are also entitled to apply for a club machine permit, but are not eligible for club gaming permits. - 21.4.
+The Commission's guidance also notes that licensing authorities may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Commission or the police.21 - 21.5.
 There is also a 'fast-track' procedure available under the Act for qualifying clubs that hold a Club Premises Certificate under the Licensing Act 2003.
-Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the grounds upon which an authority can refuse a permit are reduced to the following: - the club is established primarily for gaming, other than gaming prescribed by regulations made under section 266 of the Act; - in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - a club gaming permit or club machine permit issued to the applicant in the last ten years
+Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the grounds upon which an authority can refuse a permit are reduced to the following: - the club is established primarily for gaming, other than gaming prescribed by regulations made under section 266 of the Act; - in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled. - 21.6.
+There are statutory conditions on club gaming permits, requiring that no child is permitted to use a category B or C machine on the premises, and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+However, no further conditions may be attached to a permit.